ThomasMertes/seed7/src/read_me.txt

     gkb_x11.c  Keyboard and mouse access with X11 capabilities. kbd_inf.c  Driver for terminfo keyboard access.
-    kbd_poll.c Driver for terminfo keyboard access using poll(). pol_dos.c  Poll type and function using DOS capabilities. pol_sel.c  Poll type and function based on select function. pol_unx.c  Poll type and function using UNIX capabilities.
+    kbd_poll.c Driver for terminfo keyboard access using poll(). pcs_unx.c  Process functions which use the Unix API. pcs_win.c  Process functions which use the Windows API. pol_dos.c  Poll type and function using DOS capabilities. pol_sel.c  Poll type and function based on select function. pol_unx.c  Poll type and function using UNIX capabilities.